romadu/libgo2/README.md

-libgo2 - Support library for the ODROID-GO Advance
+libgo2 - Support library for the Gameforce CHI.